Azure/ato-toolkit/automation/openshift/ocp3.11/README.md

     ```powershell
     [string] $DepArgs.TenantId = "12345678-1234-1234-1234-1234567890ab"
     ```
-7. Open the latest version of Powershell, navigate to this directory, and run:
+7. To begin the deployment, open the latest version of Powershell, navigate to this directory, and run:
     ```powershell
     ./install.ps1 -VariableFile deployment.vars.usgovernment.ps1
     ```